 I totally love this time of year!
-The brisk weather makes me want to wear my favorite chunky knit sweater and bake a loaf of cozy morning breakfast bread, one of my favorite fall treats!
+The brisk weather makes me want to wear my chunky sweater and bake a loaf of cozy cinnamon swirl banana bread and flip through a favorite book or magazine.
+The cinnamon swirl is delicious!
 Try using pumpkin in place of bananas and you can also try chopped pecans instead of the walnuts for a fun variation.
 If you are using bananas, the more ripe the better :) so don’t toss those brown, speckled bananas!
 I like to make a loaf of banana or pumpkin bread on Saturday morning for us to enjoy over the weekend.
 We usually serve it with a side of scrambled eggs and maybe a little butter from grass fed cows or Ghee.

 On a chilly morning, the smell of bananas, maple, and cinnamon baking in the oven is heavenly.
 This rustic recipe is simple to make and reasonably healthy, so you can go ahead and enjoy a slice with your morning cup of Joe.

 - 1 1/2 cups all-purpose or gluten-free flour

 - 1/4 cup olive oil

 - For cinnamon swirl: 2/3 cup chopped walnuts lightly roasted, 2 tsp cinnamon, 2 tsp sugar